In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 Selkirk Regional Health Centre Endoscopy

 Endoscopy is a diagnostic procedure that is used to examine your digestive system.
 This is done with a tiny camera on the end of a long flexible tube.
 An upper endoscopy (or EGD), examines the esophagus, stomach, and first part of the small intestine.
 A lower endoscopy (or colonoscopy), examines the large intestine.
-Your doctor may scheduled you for one or both of these procedure..
+Your doctor may schedule you for one or both of these procedures.

 For more information on colonoscopy procedures, please visit mycolonoscopy.ca